zeptocosm/tempchan/README.md

 The database must be initialized as described in `schema.sql`.

-There is also a cronjob defined in `.github/workflows/cron.yaml` that pings the `/api/cleanup` endpoint regularly; this purges the databse of all content that is expired and no longer visible to users.
+There is also a cronjob defined in `.github/workflows/cron.yaml` that pings the `/api/cleanup` endpoint regularly; this purges the database of all content that is expired and no longer visible to users.
 If you run your own instance, make sure that this or a similar cronjob (with the URL appropriately changed) is set up.
 This endpoint is secured by HTTP Basic Authentication in order to prevent third-parties from triggering it; the server must therefore set the following environment variables:

 ```
 process.env.CLEANUP_USER